purelb/purelb/website/content/operation/troubleshootpure/_index.md

 PureLB adds addresses to the interface that it identifies as the default interface (by looking for the default route), unless this election was overridden in the custom resource _lbnodeagent_ or the virtual interface _kube-lb0_.

 Inspecting Linux interfaces and the Linux Routing table will show the load balancer addresses.
 It is not necessary to log into the host to do this inspection.
-Just like a CNI, the _lbnodeagent_ PODs are set to hostNetwork:true, so the container is isolated but uses the host network namespace.
+Just like a CNI, the _lbnodeagent_ pods are set to hostNetwork:true, so the container is isolated but uses the host network namespace.

 ```plaintext
 $ kubectl get pods --namespace=purelb --output=wide